Rooftop Tent Landcruiser- 4wd Car Rental

-The rooftop tent comes in handy with a Toyota land cruiser Prado, GX and Landcruiser 78 Series at a relatively economical price starting from USD 85 for long term car rental deals.
-Rwanda Car Rental partners with car Rental Congo for road trips to Congo.
+Long Term rental for Car in Rwanda with Rooftop tent comes in handy fits only on Toyota land cruiser Prado, GX and Landcruiser 78 Series at a relatively economical price starting from USD 130 for long term car rental deals that start from 15 Days Rwanda Safari.

 What better experience can a traveler on an adventurous self-drive safari in Rwanda have than renting a land cruiser with a rooftop tent?
 Camping on Rooftop tent jeep is a unique expedition that you should try while on Africa Safari.

 Traveling in Rwanda on Rooftop Tent.

 Getting around Rwanda in an exuberant way spending your nights up at the roof of your rental car with no worries of wild animals to invade your campsite.
 At the roof of the car, you have a good view of the sky and its star rewarding with an ecstatic view in the wild.